vinala/docs/docs/models.md

 #### Update and edit data

-To update a exist record in the database, simply get a new model instance by primary key, set attributes on the model, then use the `edit()` method:
+To update an exist record in the database, simply get a new model instance by primary key, set attributes on the model, then use the `edit()` method:

 ```php
 <?php